Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/ts.md

 `TS3 = @TS('HOUR')`

-Time series TS3 gives an empty time series (NaN) with hourly resolution and values for requested time period.
+Time series TS3 gives an empty time series (NaN) with hourly resolution and values for the requested time period.

 `TS4 = @TS('HOUR',0)`